Research & Policy

 Applicants must:

-• Complete and submit the application
+• Complete and submit the online application

-• Include a curriculum vitae
+• Upload a curriculum vitae

 Selection

-Applicants will be notified in May 2025 if they have been selected for the Research Scholarship.
+Applicants will be notified in May 2026 if they have been selected for the Research Scholarship.
 Upon receipt of the scholarship agreement, AOFAS will handle meeting registration and hotel arrangements, and will issue a stipend to the Research Scholar to offset travel expenses.
 Research Scholars are responsible for making their own flight/transportation arrangements.

-If an applicant accepts the AOFAS Research Scholarship and becomes unable to attend the Research Scholar Program on Wednesday, September 10, any and all stipend funds must be returned to AOFAS.
+If an applicant accepts the AOFAS Research Scholarship and becomes unable to attend the Research Scholar Program on Wednesday, September 16, any and all stipend funds must be returned to AOFAS.

-For more information, contact the AOFAS at research@aofas.org.
+For more information, contact the AOFAS at [email protected].